Treatments:

 Dental sedation: Aftercare

-After inhalation sedation and IV sedation there are some precautions to take.
-These include:
+After inhalation sedation and IV sedation there are some things to keep in mind.

 Inhalation sedation